 Shareholder Protection – Why you need it and why existing arrangements should be reviewed

-Many companies do not have sufficient protection policies in place to cope with the death or serious ill health of a director or shareholder.
+Many companies and businesses do not have sufficient protection policies in place to cope with the death or serious ill health of a director or shareholder.
 Shareholder protection involves life cover on the shareholders and business owners to the value of their stake in the business.
 It requires a cross option agreement.
 This means if a shareholder dies, the policy will provide the funds for the other shareholders to buy the deceased’s shareholding from their estate.

 This simple agreement will allow the business to continue, with the ownership of the company in the right hands.